next-carlosmanueldiaz/servernull/README.md

 	- install pipenv: pip install pipenv
 	- install aws cli: pipenv install aws
 	- configure ~/.aws/credentials
+	- activate virtualenv from project root with: $ source venv/bin/activate
 	- every push you do in the project will be copy to s3 the changed files.

 [Configuration Tasks](#table-of-contents)